This month, I've been chatting with lots of freelancers about the problems they face when running a business.

 2. You're starting work too late each day

-"Lose an hour in the morning, and you will spend all day looking for it," Richard Whately once said.
+"Lose an hour in the morning, and you will spend all day looking for it," said Richard Whately.
 And he couldn't be more right.

-Get up early every day and you'll get more done in less time.
+Get up early every day, and you'll get more done in less time.
 How?
 Because we create our best work in the morning.
 It's when our brains are rested and most productive.
 And if you can be at your desk before the phone starts ringing, even better!
-You'll have one or two blissful hours of concentration to tackle your most difficult jobs without interruption... and you'll feel amazing for the rest of the day.
+You'll have one or two blissful hours of concentration to tackle your most demanding jobs without interruption.
+You'll feel amazing for the rest of the day.

 3. You're working 24/7

-You've been at your desk since the crack of dawn without a break and now it's dark outside and almost time for bed.
-You have to wonder – are you not charging clients enough so you feel compelled to take too much work on?
+You've been at your desk since dawn, and now it's dark outside and almost time for bed.
+You have to wonder – are you not charging clients enough, so you feel compelled to take too much work on?
 In which case, address this situation immediately.

 If that's not the case with anyone, then it's time to consider increasing your rates.
 Now, before you start firing out emails, consider the risk involved.
 You don't want to alienate everyone in one hit.
 Best to spread the risk and tackle each client one by one.
 See how it goes and then decide whether to try another client.